The-Marcy-Lab-School/se-unit-x-js/lesson-0-big-o/lecture_notes/lecture.md

 ### Suggested Coding Demo

 The following activity will get the students invested in the importance of writing efficent code.
 You should **code this entire activity from scratch** for fellows to better understand.
 You should code using Snippets in Chrome developer tools.
-If fellows are confused, use `debugger` or `console.log` so the fellows to see the data.
+If fellows are confused, use `debugger` or `console.log` so the fellows can see the data.

 Given a problem: write a function takes in an array and returns the difference between the max number and the min number in the array.